Kytlin/cheon-algorithms/README.md

+NOTE: Program is still in working progress as "Cheon-BSGS.ipynb"

 <h1>Project Overview</h1>

 A SageMath implementation based on Izu's et al. paper for Baby-step-Giant-step (BSGS) and Pollard's Kangaroo (Lambda) algorithm apllied on a generalized ECDLP, namely, DLP with auxiliary inputs (DLPwAI).